-In this edition you can read the regular update from the Residents' Forum, find out about the role of one of our residents as Head of Special Projects and see if you are interested in our new Resident Services Committee vacancy.
+In this spring edition of the newsletter, you can read the regular update from the Residents' Forum, the latest information about our Trust Newlon initiative and check out our recent policy updates.
+You can also find out about the role that our Head of Special Projects does, our Resident Services Committee vacancy and details about Pension Credit.